Any company that is registered with the SEC as a registered investment adviser (RIAs) as well as exempt reporting advisers (ERAs)

 Applying the Fund Filters on the Advisers page will filter for advisers that have at least one fund that matches the criteria.

 Add service providers by typing the service provider name, selecting it from the dropdown list and clicking “Add”.
 The service provider will have a few letters before it to allow the user to choose the role of the service provider: AUD = Auditor, ADM = Administrator, CUS = Custodian, and PB = Prime Broker.
-Multiple service providers can be added simultaneously and the resulting list will include advisers serviced by any of the listed service providers.
+Multiple service providers can be added simultaneously using and/or functionality.

 The little plus to the left of the name once added indicates the list is inclusive of advisers serviced by that service provider.
 By clicking on the plus, it’ll turn to a minus, thereby making the list exclusive of advisers serviced by that service provider.
 Note that if both a plus and minus exists on different service providers, the resulting list will include advisers serviced by any of the listed service providers with a plus but none of the advisers serviced by those with a minus.